yagizcolak/getir-todo-app/README.md

 npm start
 ```

-• The backend server will start on [http://localhost:3000](http://localhost:3000).
+• The frontend server will start on [http://localhost:3000](http://localhost:3000).

 **Note:** Make sure ports 3000 and 5000 are available on your machine.